 THE MAIN BEDROOM – AFTER

 The bedroom walls, ceiling, and trim were all painted white.
 We moved in our headboard (I designed it and my grandfather welded it, along with the two nightstands) – and then decided to build a DIY walnut bed with welded legs to match.
-We made walnut storage bins for our open side tables to add a little more storage.
-Along the way, we got the window enlarged, painted a soft green accent wall, and installed a thrifted bubble lamp ($20!).
-DIY throw pillows and a DIY ice dyed throw complete the look!
+Next we hacked out nightstands with DIY drawers.
+Along the way, we wallpapered behind the bed, inherited MCM walnut dressers, and installed a thrifted bubble lamp ($20!).

 We ditched the mirrored doors, repaired the repaired replaced the missing hardwood flooring inside the closet, painted the closet interior bright orange (Hubby’s choice), and installed a new closet fitting system.